 Bass is called bass for a reason.
 It's in the bass frequencies.
-The lower sounds move, the harder of a time the human ear has in making out the notes.
+The lower sounds move, the harder of a time the human ear has in making out the notes, especially without a good subwoofer.
 If it gets low enough we don't even hear them, only feel them!

 You've probably noticed this and choose kick drums with a snap to them in the higher frequencies.
 If the bass sound you're using can't be detected real well after you've layered up the rest of the song, then you can use a couple of tricks to help it pop back out.